-4. Sensory and/or Physical Difficulties
+• Sensory and/or Physical Difficulties

-Pupils may have profound and permanent deafness or visual impairment or lesser, or temporary levels of loss.
-They may have physical impairments arising from physical, neurological or metabolic causes requiring access to specific facilities or equipment.
-Their difficulties may cause them emotional stress or physical fatigue.
+Pupils may have a hearing impairment (HI), visual impairment (VI) or lesser, or multi-sensory impairment (MSI).
+They may have physical disability (PD) arising from physical, neurological or metabolic causes requiring access to specific facilities or equipment.
+They may have delayed or underdeveloped motor skills (fine and/or gross)